 The Humanity House was founded on 9 December 2010 at the instigation of the Dutch Red Cross, with support from the City of The Hague and the European Regional Development Fund of the European Commission.

-Located on Prinsegracht in The Hague, the Humanity House is a place to see, hear and experience the human story behind disasters and conflicts, both physically and online.
+Located on Prinsegracht in The Hague, the Humanity House was a place where one could see, hear and experience the human story behind disasters and conflicts, both physically and online.

-The Humanity House is a museum that lets you experience what it’s like to live through a disaster or conflict and explores related themes in temporary exhibitions.
-The Humanity House also provides a platform, a place of encounter for people, organisations and agencies that deal with humanitarian themes.
-Moreover, our education programmes explain global problems to children and young adults.
-The Humanity House organises these activities with its twelve staff members and museum team with fourteen employees, and in collaboration with various partners.
+The Humanity House was a museum that let you experience what it’s like to live through a disaster or conflict and explores related themes in temporary exhibitions.
+The Humanity House also provided a platform, a place of encounter for people, organisations and agencies that deal with humanitarian themes.
+Moreover, our education programmes explained global problems to children and young adults.
+The Humanity House organised these activities with its twelve staff members and museum team with fourteen employees, and in collaboration with various partners.

 What was our mission?

 What was our vision?

-The Humanity House discusses the human side of disasters and conflicts through:
+The Humanity House discussed the human side of disasters and conflicts through:

 - Collaboration with national and international organisations